Newport Docks: Town Dock

 The canal and the associated tramroads were extremely successful, and the industries they supported grew rapidly.
 The Bristol Channel and its tributary watercourses have a large tidal range, and the wharves on the River Usk were subject to this inconvenience.
-Promoters in the town put forward a scheme to construct a floating dock, and this was authorised by an act of Parliament of July 1835, with capital of £35,000.
+Promoters in the town put forward a scheme to construct a floating dock, and this was authorised by the Newport (Monmouthshire) Dock, Railway and Road Act 1835 (5 & 6 Will.
+4. c. lxxv) of July 1835, with capital of £35,000.
 After considerable delay, and a massive cost increase, the Town Dock opened on 10 October 1842, having cost £195,000 to build.
 It covered 4 acres.

 Trade continued to grow rapidly, and an extension was planned.
 Authorised under the Newport (Monmouthshire) Docks Act 1854 (17 & 18 Vict. c. clxxxv), it was opened on 2 March 1858; it had cost £64,000 to construct.
 The original dock became known as the Outer Basin, and the new dock, referred to as the Inner Basin, covered 7 1/2 acres.

 Although at first the loading of the ships with general cargoes was dealt with by the ships' crews themselves, in due course, the Town Dock was equipped with a wide variety of hydraulic handling equipment, and a hydraulic generating power station was provided.

 By 1914 the Town Dock was equipped with four coal hoists, three of them being capable of lifting loaded coal wagons of 23 tons gross.

 The Town Dock, later known as the Old Dock, was superseded by better equipped facilities, and it was closed in October 1930.
 It was filled in, and at the present day a shopping complex and bus terminal occupies the site.

 The Alexandra Dock

 The Town Dock was successful, and this success led to a rapid increase in the volume of trade.
 This required a considerable expansion of the facilities, and it was determined to build new, larger docks at a location nearer the mouth of the Usk.
-This was authorised by an act of Parliament of 1865 and was known as the Alexandra Dock.
+This was authorised by the Alexandra (Newport) Dock Act 1865 (28 & 29 Vict. c. ccclxxvii) and was known as the Alexandra Dock.
 During the excavation, the remains of a Viking longship were discovered at a depth of twelve feet below the surface.

 The dock opened on 10 April 1875.
 As soon as the opening ceremony was completed, a telegram was despatched to the Prince of Wales, and shortly a reply was received:

 "The Prince of Wales, Sandringham, to the Mayor of Newport, Mon.
 I thank you very much for your telegram, and I congratulate most heartily the inhabitants of Wales on the success of the undertaking."